Amusement Devices Installation Permits

 - Complete the Amusement Devices Installation Permit Form 1279.

-- To submit your application, submit your forms and drawings to the Technical Safety BC New Westminster office in person or by mail.
+- To submit your application, submit your forms and drawings to the Technical Safety BC Vancouver office in person or by mail.

 Our design registration review can take up to four weeks from the date you submit an application.